ChristofSchwarz/qs_ext_altStateActions/README.md

 Labels and styles can be changed.

-_Note_: the target state first gets cleared from all existing selections before syncing them from the source state
+*Note*: the target state first gets cleared from all existing selections before syncing them from the source state

+I can think of a future version, that allowes exceptions and copying selections only of specific fields between states, not always all. ...